drwhomphd/ASEF-Extended/README.txt

-Please place this framework inside Android SDK only if you are going to use virtual device for running test, if not it will work from any path on a machine.
-(e.g. path to place ASEF : /Users/someuser/Downloads/android-sdk-macosx/ASEF )

-adb, aapt and emulator are available from Google's Android SDK and packaged along with this framework as standalone utilities.

-This Framework is currently supported on OS X and Ubuntu.
+# Android Security Evaluation Framework Extended #

+Original ASEF release by Parth Patel <>
+Modifications by Nathaniel "DrWhom" Husted <nhusted@gmail.com>

+## Prequisites ##
+* Ubuntu or Mac OSX
+* Google's Android SDK Tools
+* Google's Android SDK Platform-tools
+* Any Android System Images (for use with the emulator) the user finds useful.
+* Perl (5 revision 12 or higher)
+* Perl Modules:
+  * Getopt::Std;
+  * URI::Find;
+  * URI::Encode
+* Git

+## Installation ##

+1. Clone the ASEF Extended repository from Bitbucket
+2. Modify the configurator.txt file for your preferred settings
+3. Execute apkeval.pl

+## Details ##

 apkeval.pl is the core program of this framework

     $ ./apkeval.pl

      " Welcome to ApkEval ! "

      -h  Help
      -a "path of an APK file you want to scan"
- -p "path of a directory of APK files you want to scan" -d "scan an Android Device you have attached with the machine running ASEF" -s "select the scan device to be the device id listed in configurator file" -e "extensive scan mode where it will collect kernel logs, memory dump, running process at each stage"
+     -p "path of a directory of APK files you want to scan" -d "scan an Android Device you have attached with the machine running ASEF" -s "select the scan device to be the device id listed in configurator file" -e "extensive scan mode where it will collect kernel logs, memory dump, running process at each stage" -n "use a pre-existing snapshot of an emulated virtual devices (disables SDCard creation on startup)" -r "collect data with the SPADE providence system.
+SPADE must be preinstalled into a snapshot enabled emulated virtual device.
+REQUIRES -n"

-It requires perl to be installed on the machine if it is not installed already. (preferably perl 5 version 12 or higher) Along with that, it also uses following modules which may need to be installed if not present.
-Getopt::Std;
-URI::Find;
-URI::Encode

 Please download Android SDK, install preferable API level and create an Android Virtual Device and provide it's name to Configurator.txt in order to run tests on it.
+If you are wanting to analyze the malware using the advanced features of SPADE, you will need to download a mini-Audit enabled AVD from http://cgi.cs.indiana.edu/~nhusted/dokuwiki/doku.php?id=projects:androids and follow the instructions on that web site.

 If you want to take a route of running a tests on a physical android device, you may skip the above step of creating a virtual device and simply use this Framework as standalone.